AntonioTorres23/OpenGL_Notes/Cubemaps.md

 **An Optimization**

-Right now we've rendered the skybox first before we rendered all the other objects in the scene
+Right now we've rendered the skybox first before we rendered all the other objects in the scene.
+This works great, but isn't too efficient.
+If we render the skybox first we're running the fragment